11 Books To Read Before You Visit Paris (Classics & Contemporary)

 - Date of the story: Nowadays

 This is a great read if you are looking for a book that covers the history of Paris.
 The French actor, passionate about history, tells the story of Paris through the metro stations.
 Did you know that the Lutèce of the origins was not located in Paris, but in Nanterre?
 And that the bodies of the last Gallic fighters massacred by the Romans are buried under the Eiffel Tower?
 Find out more about history by checking this list of French-speaking YouTube channels.

 If you want to share your love of reading, then join our reading community.
 You’ll read French books, discuss them, and at the same improve your French.
-Reading is not always an isolated affair.
+Reading is not always an isolated activity.
 You can join a book club to improve your French with books.
 You can also listen to reading practices that are made specially for language learners, and at the same you’ll discover an excerpt of a famous French book, like in this reading practice of The Stranger by Albert Camus (L’Étranger).